Circular economy: Textile industry

 Circular initiatives, such as clothing rental start-ups, are also getting more and more highlight in the EU and in the US as well.
 Operating with circular business model, rental services offer everyday fashion, baby wear, maternity wear for rent.
 The companies either offer flexible pricing in a 'pay as you rent' model like Palanta does, or offer fixed monthly subscriptions such as Rent The Runway or Le Tote.

-Another circular initiative is offering a take-back program.
-A company located in Colorado Circular Threads repurposes post-consumer waste materials such as old denim jeans, retired climbing rope, and discarded sails into new products, rather than letting them go to a landfill.
-Their take back program allows the consumer to return any product at any time so that it can be recycled again.

 Both China and Europe have taken the lead in pushing a circular economy.
 McDowall et al. 2017 stated that the "Chinese perspective on the circular economy is broad, incorporating pollution and other issues alongside waste and resource concerns, [while] Europe's conception of the circular economy has a narrower environmental scope, focusing on waste and resources and opportunities for business".

 Construction industry

 The construction sector is one of the world's largest waste generators.
 The circular economy appears as a helpful solution to diminish the environmental impact of the industry.

 Construction is very important to the economy of the European Union and its state members.
 It provides 18 million direct jobs and contributes to about 9% of the EU's GDP.
 The main causes of the construction's environmental impact are found in the consumption of non-renewable resources and the generation of contaminant residues, both of which are increasing at an accelerating pace.
+In the European Union alone, people and companies generate more than 2 billion tonnes of garbage year, or 4.8 tonnes per person, mostly from the building, mining, and manufacturing sectors.
+Each individual in Europe generates half a tonne of municipal garbage annually, less than half of which gets recycled.

+Cement production accounts for 2.4% of worldwide CO2 emissions from industrial and energy sources.

 Decision making about the circular economy can be performed on the operational (connected with particular parts of the production process), tactical (connected with whole processes) and strategic (connected with the whole organization) levels.
 It may concern both construction companies as well as construction projects (where a construction company is one of the stakeholders).

 End-of-life buildings can be deconstructed, hereby creating new construction elements that can be used for creating new buildings and freeing up space for new development.

 Modular construction systems can be useful to create new buildings in the future, and have the advantage of allowing easier deconstruction and reuse of the components afterwards (end-of-life buildings).

 Another example that fits the idea of circular economy in the construction sector on the operational level, there can be pointed walnut husks, that belong to hard, light and natural abrasives used for example in cleaning brick surfaces.
 Abrasive grains are produced from crushed, cleaned and selected walnut shells.
 They are classified as reusable abrasives.
 A first attempt to measure the success of circular economy implementation was done in a construction company.
 The circular economy can contribute to creating new posts and economic growth.
 According to Gorecki, one of such posts may be the Circular economy manager employed for construction projects.